E-commerce

 Editorial content

-Guides, FAQs, comparison pages, blog posts, tutorials, and discovery content help capture higher-funnel intent.
-They also help build semantic authority, strengthen internal linking, and connect information with transaction.
+Guides, FAQs, comparison pages, blog posts, tutorials, and discovery content make it possible to capture intents higher up in the funnel.
+They also help build semantic authority, feed internal linking, and connect information and transaction.

-The challenge is not to choose just one type of page.
-The challenge is to make these three levels work together.
+The point is not to choose a single type of page.
+The point is to make these three levels work together.

 In e-commerce, site structure is often just as important as the content itself.
-If your categories, subcategories, filters, guides, and product pages are poorly organized, the search engine understands catalog priorities less clearly.
-Internal linking then becomes a decisive lever.
+If your categories, subcategories, filters, guides and product pages are poorly organized, the search engine understands the priorities of the catalog less well.
+Internal linking then becomes a key lever.

 Why architecture matters so much